-As we enter winter, the days inevitably get shorter and the nights get colder.
+As we enter colder months, the days inevitably get shorter and the nights get colder.
 You, like many others, might be affected by seasonal depression and that’s ok.
 The good news is, you can fix those winter blues by making a few adjustments to your diet.
 Research has shown that certain foods can substantially boost your mood.

 Why Gut Health Is Important

 Your gut and your brain are more connected than you think.
 In fact, 90% of serotonin receptors are located in the gut.
 If your gut is unhappy, you’re unhappy.
 When the balance between the good and bad bacteria is disrupted in the gut, diseases like irritable bowel syndrome (IBS) may occur.
 Taking medication to help fix those illnesses may play a role in influencing mood.
-Which could also explain why mood disorders are so prevalent in people with IBS.
+Which could explain why mood disorders are prevalent in people with IBS.

 There have been studies that show that gut bacteria produces many other neurotransmitters other than serotonin, it is also responsible for producing dopamine and norepinephrine which impacts your mood.
 They are also responsible for depression, anxiety, motivation and reward.
 Scientists have found that consuming and exposure to good bacteria (i.e. clean foods) are important for a balanced brain and a more elevated mood.

 As noted above, your gut health is correlated with mental health in some way.
 With that in mind, it’s not hard to see that certain foods can play a role in deepening your seasonal depression or elevating your mood.
 Mood-modifying chemicals in the brain can be affected by your diet, such as dopamine, norepinephrine and serotonin.